nathanleclaire/blog/source/_posts/2013-12-07-dont-fear-directives-in-angular-dot-js.markdown

 Enjoy your directives, kids, and never ever be scared of them.
 [Miško](http://misko.hevery.com/)'s been up late at night so you can experience HTML as it could have been.

 On a more serious/philosophical note, I wanted to close with a thought that I have that creating your own directives reminds me a bit of [Metcalfe's Law](http://en.wikipedia.org/wiki/Metcalfe's_law) (by analogy of course).
 Each directive that gets created increases the power and usefulness of all the other directives.
 An Angular in which `ng-repeat` exists, for instance, is so much more powerful than one in which it doesn't.
-So remember that they can be stacked and it makes your webapp that much better.
+So, remember that they can be stacked and it makes your webapp that much better.

 Until next time, stay sassy Internet.